javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 </body>
 ```

-If we only deal with elements, then `tagName` is the only thing we should use.
+If we only deal with elements, then we can use both `tagName` and `nodeName` - there's no difference.

 ```smart header="The tag name is always uppercase except XHTML"
 The browser has two modes of processing documents: HTML and XML.
 Usually the HTML-mode is used for webpages.
 XML-mode is enabled when the browser receives an XML-document with the header: `Content-Type: application/xml+xhtml`.